README.1ST

 Solr collections are an index of documents that can be filtered or searched upon.

-The foundation of how the Panl server decodes and parses a URL to convert it to a form that the underlying Solr server can understand.
+The foundation of how the Panl server decodes and parses a URL path to convert it to a form that the underlying Solr server can understand.
 A LPSE code is either a number, or an uppercase or lowercase letter of the alphabet (i.e. a-z, A-Z, 0-9).
+These codes are placed in the last path part of the URL.

 LPSE path